-Flat 1 (ground floor flat) would provide a one bedroom flat with a gross internal floor area of 43.81sqm and a rear outdoor amenity area of 41.32sqm.
+Flat 1 (ground floor flat) would provide a one bedroom flat with a gross internal floor area of 43.81sqm and a rear outdoor amenity garden area.

-Flat 2 (first and second floor flat) would provide a one bedroom flat over two floors with an internal floor area of 59sqm.
+Flat 2 (first and second floor) would provide a one bedroom flat over two floors with an internal floor area of 59sqm.
 No outdoor amenity space has been provided for this flat.